rlafranchi/foundation-apps-rails/README.md

 `rake zfapp:install`

 * run Gulp from the root directory to build the necessary javascript files, partials, templates, and iconic images.
 This will also watch for template changes.
+* Note: Gulp will automatically run while a development Rails server is running.
+This was set up in config/initializers/gulp.rb

 <tt>gulp</tt>